 The following activities are covered by district policies and rules: athletics, instrumental and vocal music performances, drama productions, speech contests, FFA, National Honor Society, all co-curricular clubs (e.g., Spanish Club), all honorary and elected offices (e.g., Homecoming King/Queen/court, graduation speaker, class officer, student government officer or representative), state contests and performances for cheerleading or any other activity where the student represents the school district.
-Any student with a Good Conduct Violation within twelve (12) months of homecoming, will not be eligible for homecoming royalty, beginning with the class of 2019-2020 school year.
+Any student with a Good Conduct Violation within twelve (12) months of homecoming, will not be eligible for homecoming royalty.